goznalo-git/musicnames-RNN-keras/README.md

 ### The structure of the repo

+#### v1.2
+Creation of subfolders within the `variables` directory for each of the 4 cases.
+Creation of two more directories:
+* `finalmodels`: containing the saved final model corresponding to each case.
+* `generatednames`: containing 5 names generated with each of the final models.

 #### v1.1
 Addition of a `variables` directory, where some useful variables (index_to_char, char_to_index, m, max_char, numchars, validchars) are saved in their corresponding files using the python Pickle module.